dsdante/dharma-chess/README.md

   1. Console PvP; indicating illegal moves, checkmates, etc --- Debugging
   2. Make the sources cross-platform (add Visual Studio support)
   3. Adopt CECP or UCI protocol (or maybe both)
-  4. Implement a simple minimax AI
+  4. A simple minimax AI
   5. Separate it as a chess engine library
-  6. Add a GUI
+  6. GUI
+  7. Network multiplayer
-  7. Work on a more advanced AI (tree pruning, parallelization, etc)
+  8. A more advanced AI (tree pruning, parallelization, etc)

 The common chess terminology (just in case):